Work at the Red Reflet Ranch

 Food & Beverages

-Kitchen and wait staff for up to 24 for lunch and dinner, working with professional chef and pastry chef to support very high level meal service.
+Kitchen and wait staff for up to 24 for lunch and dinner, working with executive chef, sous chef and pastry chef to support very high level meal service.

 - As a Server, you are responsible for providing the highest level of food/beverage presentation and friendly service to all guests.
 Previous serving or bartending experience is valued and you should be prepared to provide luxury service standards.
 You have excellent customer service skills and work diligently to anticipate and exceed guest expectations.